Is the Go Berlin Pass 2020 worth it? We review prices and value here

 This is the other big attraction on Museum Island, featuring sculptures and other art and artifacts from the middle ages to early renaissance.

-There are over 40 additional museums and attractions included, but most are not well known and fairly cheap to enter without a pass.
+There are lots of additional museums and attractions included, but most are not well known and fairly cheap to enter without a pass.

 Berlin also has a couple of museum passes that include transport, but those don't include the popular tours or the Checkpoint Charlie Museum.
 So if you want to see a lot of Berlin outside of its traditional museums, the Berlin Pass is the better deal.
 If you primarily want to just go from museum to museum, then the others are cheaper and better.

-Important advice for getting the best value from a Berlin Pass
+Important advice for getting the best value from a Go Berlin Pass

 Some people buy these city passes and then later complain that they didn't get much use out of them, but those visitors usually make the same two mistakes.
 So if you are considering a Berlin Pass then keep this in mind: